 Required: Click “Required” if you want the response of this question to be mandatory.

 Random order: Click “Random order” if you want all response alternatives to be presented in a random order.

-Save as: This will give you the option change question type.
-You can use this option for Radiobuttons, Checkboxes and Drop-down menus.
+Save as: This will give you the option to change question type.
+You can use this option for radio buttons, checkboxes and drop-down menus.

-Note: We advice not to use “Save as” after the survey has been activated and started to receive answers since you may lose response data in your report.
+Note: We advise you not to use “Save as” after the survey has been activated and you have started to receive answers.
+This may cause you to lose response data or cause data offset in your report.

 Dropdown in respondent view: